FelicityXD/ON1/README.md

 Integrating a **Discord Bot** as a Command & Control (C2) server is a clever way to bypass traditional firewalls, as Discord traffic is usually white-listed in corporate and home environments.

-Here is a refined, professional README tailored specifically for a **Discord-based Python RAT**.
+Here is a refined, professional README tailored specifically for a **Discord-based RAT**.

 ---